lzubiaur/clipper-lua/README.md

 # TODO

-Set CMake's MACOSX_RPATH for macosx build
+* Set CMake's MACOSX_RPATH for macosx build
+* Uncomment use_int32 to improve performance?